 |Color||Yellow brindle, mottled black, blue|

 |Suitable As||Family dog, companion dog, guard dog|

 The Great Dane’s love for humans is as big as its sizable stature.
 They like to cuddle and seem to fancy themselves as cute little lapdogs.
 It’s almost like they don’t know how large they are (or they don't WANT to know).
 In fact, these “gentle giants” can be quite alarming to people that don’t know dogs well.
 But this XXL dog is very docile, affectionate and obedient.

 But it needs the right training.
 This is especially important with the Great Dane, because such a big, heavy dog is not as easy to hold as a chihuahua is.
 Fortunately, it is not boisterous but relaxed and easy to train, too.
 Great Danes love agility, but too much training isn’t a good thing, especially when they’re puppies.
 Their joints are put under too much strain, which can often lead to them later having pain when they move around as adult dogs.

-Great Dane Pros
+Great Dane Pros and Cons